(Approximate) Matrix Multiplication via Convolutions: Approximate Triple Product Polynomials

 \begin{definition}[Indexing Triplet] Let $G$ denote a group with size at least $n^2$.
 We say that three subsets $S,T,U\subseteq G$ are \textit{an indexing triplet} for $G$ and $n$, if $\abs{S}=\abs{T}=\abs{U}=n$ and $\abs{S^{-1}T}=\abs{T^{-1}U}=n^{2}$.
 We denote the collection of indexing triplets by $\cI(G,n)$. \end{definition}

-\begin{definition}[Approximate Triple Product Quantity] Let $G$ be a group of size at least $n^2$, then for any indexing triplet $(S,T,U)\in \cI(G,n)$ we define the \textit{approximate triple product quantity} for $(S,T,U)$, denoted by $\rho_{n,G}(S,T,U)$, as the number of solutions to the equation We then define i.e. the minimal number of solutions to the equation, and call this quantity the \emph{Approximate Triple Product Quantity} of $G$ with respect to $n$. \end{definition}
+\begin{definition}[Approximate Triple Product Quantity] Let $G$ be a group of size at least $n^2$, then for any indexing triplet $(S,T,U)\in \cI(G,n)$ we define the \textit{approximate triple product quantity} for $(S,T,U)$, denoted by $\rho_{n,G}(S,T,U)$, as the number of solutions to the equation Equivalently, $\rho_{n,G}(S,T,U)=1_S*1_{S^{-1}}*1_T*1_{T^{-1}}*1_U*1_{U^{-1}}(1_G)$, where $1_X$ is the indicator function of a set $X\subset G$.
+We also define i.e. the minimal number of solutions to the equation, and call this quantity the \emph{Approximate Triple Product Quantity} of $G$ with respect to $n$. \end{definition}

 Note that $\rho_n(G)\ge n^3$, and equality holds if and only if $G$ satisfies the TPP.
 This follows from the fact that there are always $n^3$ trivial solutions to the equation, obtained by setting $s_1 =s_2,t_1=t_2$ and $u_1=u_2$.
 Furthermore, a simple argument shows that for an abelian group $G$ to satisfy the TPP for size $n$, we must have $\abs{G}\ge n^3$ (to see this, note that $\phi:S\times T\times U\to G$ given by $(s,t,u)\mapsto s+t+u$ is an injection, using the TPP and the commutativity of $G$).